 Suffice to say: The effect of card counting in blackjack is negligible these days.
 The danger is that most black jack players expect to really win if the count is positive.
 So, they increase the bet, and keep increasing the bet.
 The result can be a much faster pace to bankruptcy.
 Suppose, absurdly, it is true a card-counter has a 2% advantage at blackjack.
 Does it make sense to play blackjack?
 The card counter can still lose a lot of money (based on binomial distribution formula).
 Forget about it!

 Finally, once and for all: The predominant report is Thorp was never a successful blackjack player.
 He was never successful using his card counting system at the blackjack table.
 The truth is that other famous card counters have failed to gain consistently money in the casino.
 The famous Ken Uston made money by suing a casino and having been rewarded a million dollars.
-He made also money by advertising for the casino he "defeated" (the whole legal lawsuit was a farce aimed at a marketing stunt in the New York City market).
-Towards the end of his life, he made money while working (with numbers, of course!) for oil billionaires of Kuwait.
+Kenny made also money by advertising for the casino he "defeated" (the whole legal lawsuit was a farce (read: marketing ploy) aimed at the New York City's huge gambling market).
+Towards the end of his life, K. Uston made money while working (with numbers, of course!) for oil billionaires of Kuwait.
 Other card-counting evangelists have made money not at the blackjack table, but by selling their systems, books, "training" materials...